I. What is Workplace Health and Safety and Why is it so Important?

 III.
 Who is Responsible for Health and Safety in the Workplace?

 While it’s an established fact that employers have this responsibility towards their employees, health and safety in the workplace is actually everyone’s responsibility.

-Everyone in the business may contribute in observing proper workplace health and safety measures.
+Everyone in the business may contribute in observing proper workplace safety measures.

-As an employee, one of the many ways you may contribute is by making sure that your behavior does not promote any unsafe act that may cause harm to your colleagues.
-After all, you shouldn’t have the time to horse around during work hours anyways, right?
+As an employee, one of the many ways you may contribute is by making sure that your behaviour does not promote any unsafe act that may cause harm to your colleagues.
+After all, you shouldn’t have the time to horse around during work hours anyway, right?